-Dented Brick® Distillery is an award-winning Utah based distillery where premium spirits are hand-crafted using our on-site Artesian well water.
-Dented Brick® Distillery offers small batch, handmade spirits.
-The most important part of the “craft” process is control.
+Dented Brick® Distillery is an award-winning Utah Distillery where premium spirits are hand-crafted using our on-site Artesian well water.
+Dented Brick® Distillery offers small-batch, handmade spirits.
+The most important part of the “craft” process is controlled.
 Control over the raw materials such as regionally sourced grains and house selected yeasts.
 Control over the water source used which is the foundation of all distilled spirits.
-Ours is an artesian well located on-premise in our Salt Lake City Distillery.
+Ours is an artesian well-located on-premise in our Salt Lake City Distillery.
 Very popular with Generation Y, the "craft" phenomenon has been growing since 2011 in the Spirits market.

-Most consumers even consider that "craft" spirits are often of a better quality, and they are more prone to spending more for them.
-It is Generation Y (Millennials), born between the mid-80’s and the mid-90’s that is fueling the growth of the "Craft" products.
+Most consumers even consider that "craft" spirits are often of better quality, and they are more prone to spending more for them.
+It is Generation Y (Millennials), born between the mid-80s and the mid-90 that is fueling the growth of the "Craft" products.
 For that generation, the consumption of niche products, which they feel “only they” know, is an affirmation of their difference by comparison with the more classic consumption of mass-market products.
-In their eyes, "Craft" spirits are synonym with quality.
+In their eyes, "Craft" spirits are synonyms with quality.
 They would rather drink less, but better.
 These consumers even participate in the growth of a brand by spending time on social media, sharing comments and their feelings about the brands they buy.

 Tell us about yourself

 Growing up in Idaho, my Dad had a farm store where I worked.
-Sometime in the late 70's the wine scene started in Idaho, with Ste.
-Chapelle being the first big winery.
+Sometime in the late '70s, the wine scene started in Idaho, with Ste.
+Chapelle is the first big winery.
 I worked in the store and we sold well pumps and agricultural equipment.
-We started selling some parts, pumps, and hydraulic hoses to the wine growers and wineries.
+We started selling some parts, pumps, and hydraulic hoses to the winegrowers and wineries.

-I was soon addicted to the winemaking process, from growing and harvesting, to maturation and aging.
+I was soon addicted to the winemaking process, from growing and harvesting to maturation and aging.
 I worked on a few startup concepts in the wine industry, export, etc., but it was tough as the industry is so saturated.
 Beer never really interested me for some reason, but distilling started to take hold after some trips to Europe.
-Most of the wineries there distill on premises, making Marc, Grappa, Brandy, etc. Same principles for making good distilled liquor from grapes also goes into good wines.
+Most of the wineries there distill on-premises, making Marc, Grappa, Brandy, etc. The same principles for making good distilled liquor from grapes also go into good wines.
 Good fruit.
 Good growing techniques, and passion.
 Good farming.
 Farm to table.

-Both the FDA and the TTB were opposed to our product idea as they assumed we were going to be jumping on the Four Loko band wagon, making and alcoholic energy drink.
+Both the FDA and the TTB were opposed to our product idea as they assumed we were going to be jumping on the Four Loko bandwagon, making an alcoholic energy drink.
 They were up to their limit with this as the kids were killing themselves as fast as they could.
 So, end of Mormon Tea, ouch.
 Out of the ashes of the Mormon Tea project came Dented Brick Distillery.